 Meanwhile, I chop vegetables and preserve the harvest in ordinary time.

-Soon, I will return to my manuscript and begin crafting sandcastles.
+Soon, I will return to my manuscript and craft sandcastles.

-Rest and hope, a season of fallow, and a season of intention, these things reveal a gentle path where busyness is no longer a god; and where, in stillness, I hear the whisper of Wisdom.
+Rest and hope, a season of fallow, and a season of intention.
+These things reveal a gentle path where busyness is no longer a god and where, in stillness, I can hear the whisper of Wisdom.